NDF-tech/NDF-tech/README.md

 ## 👋 About Me

 Hey there!
-I'm [Your Name], an AI enthusiast and the author of the **AI Tools Reviews** blog, where I explore, test, and review the latest artificial intelligence tools to help people understand and use AI more effectively. 🚀
+I'm NDF Tech Team, an AI enthusiast and the author of the ** NDF AI Tools Reviews** blog, where I explore, test, and review the latest artificial intelligence tools to help people understand and use AI more effectively. 🚀

 ### 🔍 What I Do